-Gold is generally not a good investment, especially for a retirement portfolio.
-While it is something useful as a countercyclical asset and can be used as a store of value, it is volatile and periodically experiences large price drops.
-Investors who save for retirement should generally stay away.
-Many investors believe that gold is a safe long-term investment that can be used to hedge against risk.
+Gold is not usually a good investment for retirement portfolios.
+While it can be used as a countercyclical asset and store of value, it is volatile and can experience large price drops.
+Investors who are saving for retirement should generally stay away from gold.
+Many people believe that gold is a safe, long-term investment that can protect against risk.

 A gold IRA is a type of self-directed individual retirement account used to hold gold, silver, and other precious metals.
 If you're a senior looking to open a new golden IRA, it's important to compare your options.
-If you are buying gold for your retirement account, you must use a broker to buy and a custodian to keep your gold.
-And some people are still doing this, but instead of burying gold bars in their backyard, they are buying stocks or mutual funds that invest in gold.
+You must use a broker to buy and a custodian to keep your gold.
+Some people are still doing this, but instead of burying gold bars in their backyard, they are buying stocks or mutual funds that invest in gold.

 To open a self-directed gold IRA, you will first need an account custodian, a company or an IRA-approved bank, to manage these accounts and handle all the paperwork.
-For a gold IRA, you need a broker to buy the gold and a custodian to create and manage the account.
-Therefore, if your portfolio is balanced by investments in both gold and paper, a loss on the gold side will be offset by the gain experienced by other assets.
+If your portfolio is balanced by investments in both gold and paper, a loss on the gold side will be offset by the gain experienced by other assets.
 Ultimately, investing in gold for retirement is not recommended due to its volatility and lack of reliable growth.